 Linking Accounts

-First, log into your Korona.cloud account and navigate to Settings > Data Exchange.
-Type in “api” into the text box and press enter.
-In the new field that populates click on “Add API Access”.
-Fill in the information, give the application a name, create a username and password and select all permissions, then click OK.
-Copy the Account-ID and Endpoint, you will need them later.
-Next, navigate to Settings > Tax and take note of the tax number you wish to use for your online webstore.
+First, log into your KORONA Studio account and navigate to Settings > Data Exchange.
+Type “API” into the text box and press Enter.
+In the new field that populates, click “Add API Access.”
+Fill in the information, give the application a name, create a username and password, select all permissions, and click OK.
+Copy the Account-ID and Endpoint.
+You will need them later.

 Next, navigate to your WordPress site and add the WooCommerce plugin if you haven’t already.
-Then, download the Korona-WooCommerce plugin here.
+Then, download the KORONA-WooCommerce plugin here.

 WooCommerce Settings

-Syncing Korona Products
+Syncing KORONA POS Products

-You will want this checked if you intend to have your listing of Products in Korona to be reflected on the WooCommerce site.
-The way that mapping is handled is the SKU in WooCommerce, should EQUAL the PRODUCT NUMBER in Korona. ** This is important because if you already have products in your WooCommerce account and you want them to “match” up with existing products inside of your Korona account, you’d want to ensure these values match.
-Otherwise products will create themselves inside of WooCommerce along those same conventions.**
+This is important because if you already have products in your WooCommerce account you want them to match with existing products inside of your KORONA POS account.
+Otherwise, products will create themselves inside of WooCommerce along those same conventions.

-Sync KORONA Events
+Sync KORONA POS Events

 You will want to use this if you plan on using ticket event sales.
-Ticket Event sales differ from general admission tickets in that they occupy a certain time slot with capacity restrictions.
-If you are not using Events within Korona Cloud, you do not need this checked.
-If you are using Events through the Korona Cloud, the events will be synced from Korona and placed inside of a new WooCommerce side menu called “Events”.
+Ticket event sales differ from general admission tickets in that they occupy a certain time slot with capacity restrictions.

 Draft Sync

-You will want to use this if you would like it so that when products or events from Korona are synced to your WooCommerce site, they should sync as a “Draft” instead of as something immediately “published” to your live site.
-This is recommended as it will allow you more freedom in customizing the appearance of these products and events on your website cosmetically, instead of publishing as just raw product data passed over from Korona.
+This is recommended as it will allow you more freedom in customizing the appearance of these products and events on your website cosmetically instead of publishing them as just raw product data passed over from KORONA POS.

 Show Event Details

-This is only applicable for users who have already chosen to select Korona Sync Events.
-If you are not using that feature you can ignore this box.
-If you are using Events, this corresponds with how “Category” inside of events are displayed.
-For instance if you sell variants of event tickets, child, adult, senior, etc. This will allow you the freedom to display those ticket variants underneath the Event itself.
-If your Events are a one ticket type for all, then you can leave this unchecked.
+If you use Events, this corresponds with how the “Category” inside of events is displayed.
+For instance, if you sell variants of event tickets – child, adult, senior, etc. – this will allow you to display those ticket variants underneath the event itself.
+If your events are a one-ticket type for all, you can leave this unchecked.

 Enable Debug

 You will probably want this unchecked unless working directly with our support team to troubleshoot an issue via email.
-This enables a log file to be written noting the steps the plugin is running, the log file can grow large and so can waste valuable size on your hosting site.
-We recommend having a file manager or FTP access to your WooCommerce site before enabling this option, so you can later manually remove the log file and free up that extra space.
+This enables a log file to be written, noting the steps the plugin is running.
+The log file can grow large and waste valuable size on your hosting site.

 Event Details Template